davidgumberg/benchkit/README.md

 - Configurable benchmark environment variables
 - CPU affinity control for more consistent benchmark results (Linux only)
 - System performance tuning and monitoring
+- Process profiling and perf instrumentation (Linux only)
 - Nix flake for integrated build and run shell environment
 - AssumeUTXO snapshot management